denisecase/ccsc-regional-treasurer-instructions/README.md

 the CCSC Treasurer for invoicing; the CCSC Treasurer will inform you and the Registrar when payment is received.
 (Do not submit POs that are accompanied by a check; inform the CCSC Treasurer if you receive payment before the conference.)

-If someone needs a W-9 form or the EIN from the Consortium, forward the request to the CCSC Treasurer.
-If you handle it, you may end up with a 1099 form which may result in an IRS audit.
-The CCSC Treasurer needs to be informed of all deposits made, along with a report that explains the source of the funds.

 For each deposit you make, the CCSC Treasurer needs a PDF of the deposit slip and a spreadsheet similar to the PayPal confirmed deposit spreadsheets